trychlos/pwix-notes/README.md

             item: rowData
         };
     },
-    form_title: pwixI18n.label( I18N, 'form_title' ),   // the title of the nav for example
+    form_title: pwixI18n.label( I18N, 'form_title' ),               // to caller disposition, the title of a nav tab for example
     form_label: pwixI18n.label( I18N, 'form_label' ),               // the label on the left column of the NotesEdit input table
-    form_placeholder: pwixI18n.label( I18N, 'form_placeholder' )
+    form_placeholder: pwixI18n.label( I18N, 'form_placeholder' )    // the corresponding placeholder
 ```

 The optional argument may override any part of this default.